2021 Major League Baseball All-Star Game: Georgia voting law and relocation to Denver

 An April 5 Morning Consult poll found that 39% of U.S. adults approved of the move while 28% percent of U.S. adults disapproved, and 32% of U.S. adults stated they had no opinion or didn't know about the move.
 Overall support for the move was higher among MLB fans, Democrats, and people of color compared to the general population.
-Data from Morning Consult Brand Intelligence also showed that Republican approval of the MLB dropped by 35 percentage points from 47 points to 12 points.
+Data from Morning Consult Brand Intelligence also showed that Republican approval of MLB dropped by 35 percentage points from 47 points to 12 points.

 The 2021 MLB All-Star Game became at least the third major sporting event in the United States to be relocated for political reasons.
 Prior relocations that were announced in protest of states' political decisions include the 2017 NBA All-Star Game, which the NBA relocated in 2016 from Charlotte, North Carolina, in response to the passage of Public Facilities Privacy & Security Act which critics found transphobic, and Super Bowl XXVII, which the NFL relocated in 1990 from Tempe, Arizona, in response to a failed state referendum to recognize Martin Luther King Jr. Day.

 On April 5, MLB announced that Coors Field in Denver would host the All-Star Game.